Nova Measuring Instruments (NASDAQ:NVMI) Updates Q1 2022 Earnings Guidance

 Nova Measuring Instruments (NASDAQ:NVMI – Get Rating) updated its first quarter 2022 earnings guidance on Thursday.
-The company provided earnings per share (EPS) guidance of $0.960-$1.140 for the period, compared to the Thomson Reuters consensus estimate of $1.080.
+The company provided earnings per share guidance of $0.960-$1.140 for the period, compared to the Thomson Reuters consensus earnings per share estimate of $1.080.
 The company issued revenue guidance of $122 million-$132 million, compared to the consensus revenue estimate of $118.82 million.

-Several equities research analysts recently commented on NVMI shares.
-Needham & Company LLC decreased their target price on Nova Measuring Instruments from $150.00 to $130.00 and set a buy rating for the company in a research note on Friday, February 25th.
-Benchmark raised their price objective on shares of Nova Measuring Instruments from $136.00 to $146.00 and gave the stock a buy rating in a research report on Wednesday, November 17th.
-Bank of America boosted their target price on shares of Nova Measuring Instruments from $150.00 to $160.00 and gave the company a buy rating in a research report on Monday, January 10th.
-Citigroup reduced their price target on shares of Nova Measuring Instruments from $146.00 to $142.00 and set a buy rating for the company in a report on Friday, February 25th.
-Finally, Zacks Investment Research downgraded shares of Nova Measuring Instruments from a hold rating to a sell rating in a research note on Friday.
-One research analyst has rated the stock with a sell rating and seven have assigned a buy rating to the stock.
-According to MarketBeat.com, the company currently has an average rating of Buy and a consensus target price of $132.63.
+Several research analysts have recently issued reports on the company.
+Citigroup lowered their price objective on Nova Measuring Instruments from $146.00 to $142.00 and set a buy rating for the company in a research report on Friday, February 25th.
+Bank of America boosted their target price on Nova Measuring Instruments from $150.00 to $160.00 and gave the company a buy rating in a report on Monday, January 10th.
+Zacks Investment Research downgraded Nova Measuring Instruments from a hold rating to a sell rating in a report on Friday, March 4th.
+Benchmark boosted their target price on Nova Measuring Instruments from $136.00 to $146.00 and gave the company a buy rating in a report on Wednesday, November 17th.
+Finally, Needham & Company LLC reduced their target price on Nova Measuring Instruments from $150.00 to $130.00 and set a buy rating for the company in a report on Friday, February 25th.
+One analyst has rated the stock with a sell rating and seven have issued a buy rating to the company’s stock.
+According to data from MarketBeat, the stock presently has an average rating of Buy and a consensus price target of $132.63.

-An institutional investor recently raised its position in Nova Measuring Instruments stock.
-Morgan Stanley increased its holdings in shares of Nova Measuring Instruments Ltd. (NASDAQ:NVMI – Get Rating) by 565.1% during the second quarter, according to its most recent Form 13F filing with the Securities and Exchange Commission.
-The firm owned 95,734 shares of the semiconductor company’s stock after acquiring an additional 81,340 shares during the quarter.
-Morgan Stanley owned approximately 0.34% of Nova Measuring Instruments worth $9,850,000 as of its most recent SEC filing.
-73.22% of the stock is currently owned by hedge funds and other institutional investors.
+A hedge fund recently raised its stake in Nova Measuring Instruments stock.
+Royal Bank of Canada lifted its holdings in shares of Nova Measuring Instruments Ltd. (NASDAQ:NVMI – Get Rating) by 26.7% in the second quarter, according to the company in its most recent filing with the Securities and Exchange Commission.
+The institutional investor owned 1,187 shares of the semiconductor company’s stock after buying an additional 250 shares during the period.
+Royal Bank of Canada’s holdings in Nova Measuring Instruments were worth $122,000 at the end of the most recent reporting period.
+73.22% of the stock is owned by institutional investors and hedge funds.

 About Nova Measuring Instruments (Get Rating)